 Many people don’t think of U.S. National Parks as four-season destinations.

-While summer may seem the ideal time for visiting America’s vast network of national parks, winter also offers a surprising variety of park getaways — with activities ranging from skiing to scuba diving.
+For many, summer may seem the ideal time for visiting America’s vast network of national parks.
+But winter also offers a surprising variety of park getaways — with activities ranging from skiing to scuba diving.

 Death Valley National Park, California/Nevada